xmos/lib_mic_array/doc/rst/src/decimator_stages.rst

 template parameters for the decimator class template.
 Pointers to the coefficients are provided to the decimator when it is initialized.

-To keep things simple, when using the vanilla API or when constructing the mic array component using :cpp:class:`BasicMicArray
+To keep things simple, when using the default model or when constructing the mic array component using :cpp:class:`BasicMicArray
 <mic_array::prefab::BasicMicArray>`, it is assumed that the filter parameters
 will be those from ``stage1_fir_coef.c``, ``stage2_fir_coef.c`` and